 I worked at Square Enix Montréal for 3 years in a number of roles.
 I did the gameplay and graphics programming for Lara Croft GO; Led the development of Hitman GO VR; helped with the visual direction and shader programming for Deus Ex GO; and spent time prototyping a number of internal projects.

 I was a lead programmer and designer at developer Stickmen Studios, where I managed a team of 12 and produced Doc Clock : The Toasted Sandwich of Time.
 Doc Clock was released on Nintendo Wii, Playstation 3, and through Steam and Onlive for PC and MacOS.

-I earned a Bachelor of Computer Engineering from the University of Canterbury, New Zealand and graduated with first class honours.
-My PhD research was performed at the Computer Science Department, and with the Graphics Research Group at Lund University, Sweden.
+I have a PhD in Computer Graphics.
+The research was performed at the Computer Science Department, and with the Graphics Research Group at Lund University, Sweden.
 My Doctoral Thesis can be read online.